cassis-squad/Cassis_Squad/README.md

 ![chart](/docs/assets/images/Cassis_group_diagram.png)

-### If you want to know us go [here](https://github.com/cassis-squad/about-us)!
+### If you want to know the team go [here](https://github.com/cassis-squad/about-us)!

-# Initial Roadmap 🗺️
+# Roadmap 🗺️

- 1. Turn on and configure the Raspberry Pi
+ 1. Figure out the problems with the different script
- 2. Build the robot
+ 2. Unify all the single script in one program
- 3. Prepare the Arduino with the motor shield
+ 3. Test the final result
- 4. And start writing the programs!
+ 4. Go rock!

-## Future Planning ↗️
+## What have we done ↗️

-The general plan is to start the hardware and software part simultaneously.
-Once the preparations related to the hardware part have been completed, we will proceed with the first test phase, hopefully with working software.
+ - We can now succesfully see the wifi positioning system working (also thanks to @Andrea-Tomatis)
+ - The Lidarr is working (we are struggling to manage the amount of data that we receive)
+ - Raspberry and Arduino work prefectly together (thanks to @samu4ne)

+## Actual Result 🔝

+At the present time we have created a system to integrate the Lidarr into the movement system, the communication between Arduino and Raspberry Pi and the recognition of the area through a machine learing model.

 ## Technologies Used 🖥️